Meteor-Community-Packages/meteor-autocomplete/README.md

 ### Known Issues

-- Empty list (and css shadow) renders if rule activated but no matches (a reactivity headache otherwise, requires some though to rewrite)
+- Empty list (and css shadow) renders if rule activated but no matches (a reactivity headache otherwise, requires some thought to rewrite)
 - Cursor position may be incorrect on a focus
 - Regexp only matches from beginning to cursor position in word (done in jquery-sew, could use rewrite)
 - Escape key behavior copied from jquery-sew but it's rather vacuous